What Does a Learning & Development Specialist Do?

 -

-Employers seek Learning & Development Specialists who can combine instructional expertise with strong communication, project management, and business skills.
+Successful Learning & Development Specialists combine instructional expertise with strong business and interpersonal skills.

 -